qianglise/openfoam/content/handson.rst

 Can you see the difference from step to step?
 Note that *addLayers* can be removed, and the produced mesh will still conform to the geometry.

-There are many settings in can be modified to refine and improve the mesh quality.
+There are many settings which can be modified to refine and improve the mesh quality.
 For example,

 .. code:: bash